chunpaiyang/cloudformation_examples/README.md

 # ex4:
     - Create a apigateway
 # ex5:
-    - Demo how to get apigaetway id and arn
+    - Demo how to use 'Output' to display apigaetway id and arn
 # ex6:
 	- Demo how to set stage for apigateway
 # ex7: